lp-wan/archi/schc-architecture.md

 # Terminology

    *  C/D.  Compression and Decompression.

    *  Context.
 All the information related to the Rules for SCHC Header, Non-Compression, C/D and F/R and CORECONF_Management.

    *  FID.
 Field Identifiers, describing the name of the field in a protocol header.

    *  F/R.  Fragmentation and Reassembly.

    *  Rule.
-A description of the header fields to performs compression/decompression, fragmentation/reassembly, SCHC Instances and CORECONF_Management.
+A description of the header fields to performs compression/ decompression, fragmentation/reassembly, SCHC Instances and CORECONF_Management.

+   *  SCHC Core (end point).
+The SCHC end point located upstream, e.g., in a Network Gateway.

+   *  SCHC Device (end point).
+The SCHC end point located downstream, e.g., in a constrained physical device.

-* SCHC Entities.
-A host (Device, Application and Network Gateway) involved in the SCHC process.
+   *  SCHC end point.
+An entity (e.g., Device, Application and Network Gateway) involved in the SCHC process.

    *  SCHC Instance.
 The different stages of SCHC in a host.
 Each instance will have its Set of Rules (SoR), based on the profile, the protocols, the device, the behaviour and a Set of Variables (SoV).
+There are 2 SCHC Instances involved per SCHC stratum, one for the SCHC header and for the SCHC-compressed data.

    *  SCHC Session.
+The association of SCHC Instances in two or more peer nodes operating SCHC to commun icate using a common SoR and a matching SoV.

-Provides the management of SCHC instances, the SoR of each instance and the dialog between hosts to keep the SCHC synchronization.
+   *  SCHC Session Manager.
+Provides the management of SCHC Instances, the SoR of each Instance and the dialog between hosts to keep the SCHC synchronization, and the establishment of SCHC sessions with peer nodes.

    *  SoR (Set of rules).
 Group of Rules used in a SCHC Instance.
 The set of rules contains Rules for different nature as compression, no compression, fragmentation, SCHC Instances and CORECONF management.

    *  SoV (Set of Variables).
 External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.
-* Core SCHC.
-SCHC entity located upstream in the Network Gateway.
-* Device SCHC.
-SCHC entity located downstream.

 # Building Blocks
 This section specifies the principal blocks defined for building and using the SCHC architecture in any network topology and protocol.

 ## SCHC Stratum (plural: strata)

-A SCHC Stratum is a SCHC analoguous to a classical layer in the IP architecture, but its operation may cover multiple IP layers or only a subset of a layer, e.g., IP only, IP+UDP, CoAP, or OSCORE {{rfc8824}}..
+A SCHC Stratum is the SCHC analoguous to a classical layer in the IP architecture, but its operation may cover multiple IP layers or only a subset of a layer, e.g., IP only, IP+UDP, CoAP, or OSCORE {{rfc8824}}.
 The term stratum is thus used to avoid confusion with traditional layers.
 Also, SCHC Strata are not stacked, though they can be nested.

-A SCHC Stratum handles the SCHC Stratum data that is composed of a SCHC Header (which may be compressed to the point that it is fully implicit and thus elided), a SCHC-compressed data (that is used to uncompress a section of the SCHC datagram), and payload that is unaffected by the SCHC Stratum.
+The SCHC Stratum data in a datagram is composed of a SCHC Header (which may be compressed to the point that it is fully implicit and thus elided), a SCHC-compressed data (that is used to uncompress a section of the SCHC datagram), and user payload that is unaffected by the SCHC Stratum.

-A SCHC compressed packet may be composed of multiple SCHC Headers, handled by nested SCHC Strata, where a given Stratum handles the payload of the nesting Stratum.
+A SCHC compressed packet may contain multiple stratum data, to be handled by sequential (nested) SCHC Strata, where the inner (nested) Stratum operates within the payload of the outter (nesting) Stratum.

 <!--
 The SCHC operation concatenates fragments and swaps the stratum data with the uncompressed payload obtained from the SCHC packet residue.
 -->

-A SCHC Stratum is instantiated in participating nodes by an associated SCHC Instance, which is analoguous to a session.
-A SCHC instance may be Point to point (P2P), or Point to Multipoint.
-A P2MP SCHC instance is unidirectional, meaning that all the SCHC datagrams are generated by the same node.
+A SCHC Stratum is instantiated in participating nodes as a SCHC Instance, and SCHC Instances in communicating nodes are associated to form a SCHC session.
+A SCHC Instance may be Point to point (P2P), or Point to Multipoint.
+A P2MP SCHC Instance is unidirectional, meaning that all the SCHC datagrams are generated by the same node.
 A P2P SCHC Instance may be unidirectional or bidirectional, symmetrical (between peers) or asymetrical (between a device and an application).

 A SCHC Instance operates the packet fragmentation and/or compression and decompression, and maintains the state and timers associated with the Stratum operation over the consecutive packets or fragments.

-The Instance end points that handle the compression for nested Strata might differ for the same packet, meaning that the payload of a given Stratum might be compressed/uncompressed by a different entity, possibly in a different node.
+The SCHC end points that handle the compression for nested Strata might differ for the same packet, meaning that the payload of a given Stratum might be compressed/uncompressed by a different entity, possibly in a different node.
 It results that the degree of compression (the number of Strata) for a given packet may vary as the packet progresses through the layers inside a node and then through the network.

 ## Discriminator